How To Pass Salesforce AppExchange Security Review

 The great news is that you don’t have to pay a setup fee again.
 Your resubmissions are considered as the same offering if your package ID and name don’t change.

-When your app passes the Security Review successfully, you’ll get an approval email.
+When your app passes the Security Review or, in other words, Salesforce security assessment successfully, you’ll get an approval email.
 There you’ll find information about the next steps to do to launch your product on the AppExchange marketplace.

 When designing your app, you have to remember its security and comprehensive protection of the data.
 Testing and fixing common vulnerabilities are must-do steps before submitting your solution to the Salesforce AppExchange Security Review.

 Do you still have concerns regarding passing the security review?
 MagicFuse can assist you in preparing and handling this process seamlessly.
 Professionals, who have great experience in AppExchange apps development, will provide you with the confidence and full support necessary for passing the Security Review.